Looking Back: Ferndale museum making history personal again

 The Ferndale Historical Museum may be small, but it holds a wealth of history.

-Though small, Ferndale remains in control of its history through the efforts of the Ferndale Historical Society, which runs the museum, with a unique fastidiousness demonstrated in the example of the home’s records.
+Though small, Ferndale remains in control of its history through the efforts of the Ferndale Historical Society

+, which runs the museum, with a unique fastidiousness demonstrated in the example of the home’s records.
 They invite new residents to research their homes and send updated pictures so they can keep The O’Neill Housing Collection, as it is now called, going.
 In addition to this, they have digitalized most of their collection of photos of Ferndale through the years.

 The museum, operated by volunteers only, and is largely oriented toward research.
 “We’re the best-kept secret,” says Gregg Thacker, a Historical Society board member. “[The museum] is not city-funded, so we sell research time and photos.
 We’ve tried to make history personal.”